Talent, competition at kicking positions has Hurricane confident entering season

 Tulsa kicks off season Thursday at Bowling Green

-A former Tulsa quarterback, Blankenship has been a part of the Hurricane coaching staff for six years, including the last two as head coach.
+A former Tulsa quarterback, Blankenship has been a part of the Hurricane coaching staff for seven years, including the last three as head coach.
 He was promoted as the school's 28th head football coach on January 14, 2011.

-In his six seasons, Tulsa teams have won 55 games, three Conference USA West Division titles (2007, 2008 and 2012), shared one West Division crown (2010), made three appearances in the C-USA Championship Game (2007, 2008 and 2012), won this year's C-USA title and played in five Bowl games.
-Blankenship has been a part of four 10-wins seasons in his six years on the Hurricane staff, as there is only nine years of 10+ wins in school history.
+In his seven seasons, Tulsa teams have won 58 games, three Conference USA West Division titles (2007, 2008 and 2012), shared one West Division crown (2010), made three appearances in the C-USA Championship Game (2007, 2008 and 2012), won the 2012 C-USA title and played in five Bowl games.
+During his seven years on the Hurricane staff, Blankenship has been a part of four of the nine 10-win seasons in school history, including two years with 11 victories.

 Blankenship headed up Tulsa's special teams for the previous three years, and nearly every area of special teams showed improvement each season.
 In 2010, Tulsa ranked first in punt return yardage defense, ninth in net punting, 10th in kickoff return yardage defense, 21st in punt returns and 48th in kickoff returns.
 The Hurricane punt coverage unit allowed just 1.5 yards on 19 returns for its' number one ranking.